eguzorochika/personal-bio-page/phase1-definition.md

 | Hobbies           | ✅             | ✅                     | ✅                |

 ✅ = Uses actively | ❌ = View only | ⚠️ = Occasionally
+...
+## 🔄 Use Case: User Interaction Flow

+**Main Actor:** Visitor (User of the bio page)
+**Goal:** To interact with and personalize the content on the bio page using CRUD operations.

+**Steps:**
+1. User lands on the bio page.
+2. Views default content: name, study groups, bio, quote, hobbies.
+3. Clicks "Edit Name" and updates it.
+4. Adds/removes study groups.
+5. Updates their short bio.
+6. Edits or changes their favorite quote.
+7. Adds or removes hobbies.
+8. All changes reflect in real time.

+**Outcome:** A fully personalized bio page.

+---

+## 🖼️ UI Prototype
+...